ajouve/ajouve.github.io/_posts/2015-11-15-set-up-doctrine2-fixtures-when-testing-with-phpunit-and-sqlite.markdown

     composer require --dev doctrine/doctrine-fixtures-bundle

-Then, add the following line in the `app/AppKernel.php` file to enable this bundle only for the `dev` and `test` environments:
+Then, update your `app/AppKernel.php` file to enable this bundle only for the `dev` and `test` environments:

 {% highlight php %}
 <?php